Centenary Bank

 Partner description

 A true success story, Centenary Bank has been the country’s second-largest commercial bank since 2018.
-Becoming a subsidiary of the Centenary Group in 2019, which is controlled by the Ugandan Catholic episcopate, it has gradually developed a fairly comprehensive commercial offering while remaining the country’s leading MFI.
-It offers its services through 81 branches, 3,000 employees and a network of over 6,000 agents, covering a vast geographical area (half of the branches are located in rural areas).
-SIDI was a founding shareholder of Centenary Bank in 1993, then of Centenary Group in 2019.
+Having become a subsidiary of the Centenary Group in 2019, controlled by the Ugandan Catholic episcopate, it has gradually developed a fairly comprehensive commercial offering while remaining the country’s leading microfinance institution.
+It offers its services via 81 branches, 3,000 employees and a network of more than 6,000 agents with a wide geographical coverage (half of the branches are located in rural areas).
+SIDI was a founding shareholder of Centenary Bank in 1993, and of Centenary Group in 2019.

 Country and/or business sector context